 Date of original construction and permits obtained for construction; and

-History of any fires, flood damage or insurance claims.
+History of any fires, flood damage, or insurance claims.

 Vicinity Map - Provide an aerial site map or survey showing property lines, neighboring streets and properties, and other information deemed necessary.